Adrian Feint: Exhibitions

-An extensive exhibition of his work, including many privately-owned examples, was mounted between March and June 2018 at Carrick Hill, whose previous owner was a generous patron of Australian art, Feint being a particular friend.
+An extensive exhibition of his work, including many privately owned examples, was mounted between March and June 2018 at Carrick Hill, whose previous owner was a generous patron of Australian art, Feint being a particular friend.
+Exhibits included a collection of bookplates, and other material, donated by Richard King to the Carrick Hill Trust under the Australian Government's Cultural Gifts Program.